-If you are a Amazon Prime subscriber, then the Amazon Fire stick is your best choice.
+If you are an Amazon Prime subscriber, then the Amazon Firestick is your best choice.
 It comes with a remote but relies heavily on subscriptions from AmazonPrime.
-If you're looking for the full-size streaming device with access to any and every streaming service and gaming options, then the Roku can't be beaten.
+If you’re looking for the full-size streaming device with access to any and every streaming service and gaming options, then the Roku can’t be beaten.

 If you’re looking for a simple, inexpensive solution to play audio and video on your TV, however, Chromecast is a great way to go.
 For Canadians, Amazon Fire TV is not available on the Amazon Canada site.

 As of November 2017, Amazon Fire TV Basic Edition is now available in Canada.
 See Pricing.
 Other Amazon Fire TV streaming media players can be purchased from the Amazon USA site.
 This method will take a few extra steps and incur additional charges.